Pion constituent quarks couplings strong form factors: a dynamical approach: Numerical results

 In figures (\ref{fig:gps-u-co}) and (\ref{fig:gps-u-tm}) the pseudoscalar form factor $G_{ps}^U(0,Q)$ and its truncated version $G_{ps}^{U,tr}(0,Q)$ are presented for the gluon propagators $D_{II}(k)$ and $D_{I}(k)$ respectively.
 The zero momentum $Q=0$ values are basically one order of magnitude larger than the zero momentum axial form factor as expected from phenomenology.
 Results with $D_I(k)$ have considerably larger absolute values than wtih $D_{II}(k)$.
 The dipolar fitting for data from lattice QCD calculations (\ref{gA-par}) \cite{sasaki-yamazaki} is also shown with a suitable normalization at $G_{ps} (0,0)$ to compare with the results from expressions above for the case $M^*=0.31$GeV.
 All the results from the truncated expressions for $G_{ps}^U(0,Q)$ yield similar results for $M^*= 0.31$ and $0.35$GeV.
 Whereas the truncated version presents a monotonic decrease with momentum $Q$ the complete expression has an increase up to around $Q\sim 0.40-0.45$GeV and then it decreases for larger $Q$.
 It has therefore the same behavior of $G_A^W(Q)$ shown in the previous section.
 The deviation of the form factor $G_{ps}^{U,tr}(0,Q)$ momentum dependence from the fitting $G_{ps}^{par}(0,Q)$ is slightly larger than the deviation of the axial $G_A^{U} (0,Q)$ form factor with respect to the corresponding nucleon-pion experimental fitting.
 The reasons must be the same, the momentum dependence of the quark and gluon kernels and/or internal nucleon effects.

 Standard hadron effective coupling constants are usually obtained for particular values of the transfered momentum such as $Q^2=0$ or $Q^2\simeq-m_\pi^2$.
-The only numerical values for the form factors at the spacelike momenta $Q^2< 0$ shown in this work are these next ones for the usual pseudoscalar pion coupling at $Q^2= - m_\pi^2$, i.e. closer to the physical definition of $G_{\pi N}$ that is taken from spacelike momenta at the muon or pion mass.
+The only numerical values for the form factors at the timelike momenta $Q^2< 0$ shown in this work are these next ones for the usual pseudoscalar pion coupling at $Q^2= - m_\pi^2$, i.e. closer to the physical definition of $G_{\pi N}$ that is taken from timelike momenta at the muon or pion mass.
 For the quark effective mass $ M^*=0.31$GeV and the two gluon propagators two values were obtained: for the complete expression (\ref{Gps}) and for the momentum truncated expression $G_{ps}^{W,tr}(0,Q)$ with (\ref{F1-tr}).
 By considering the same factors $h_a$ adopted for the figures of the pseudoscalar form factors ($h_I=1/0.83$ and $h_{II}=1/0.27$), they are given by:

-The difference between the form factor $G_{ps}^U(0,Q)$ and its truncated version, $G_{ps}^{U,tr}(0,Q)$, is of course present in this spacelike values.
+The difference between the form factor $G_{ps}^U(0,Q)$ and its truncated version, $G_{ps}^{U,tr}(0,Q)$, is of course present in these timelike values.
 The values from the truncated expression are also closer to experimental data for the nucleon-pion coupling constant and results from other calculations.